Bile duct obstruction is a blockage in the tubes that carry bile from the liver to the gallbladder and small intestine.

 The blockage can also be caused by infections.
-This is more common in persons with weakened immune systems.
+This is more common in people with weakened immune systems.

 Exams and Tests

-Your doctor or nurse will examine you and feel your belly.
+Your health care provider will examine you and feel your belly.

 The following blood test results could be due to a possible blockage: